HelloBeastie/HelloBeastie.github.io/_posts/2017-08-28-special-angles,-pythogoras-and-plane-spaces.md

 ---
 layout: default
-title: "First Post"
+title: "Special angles, Pythogoras and Plane Spaces"
-date: 2017-07-28
+date: 2017-08-28
 author: Peter Demetriou
-categories: Posting
-tags: How to Post
+tags: Spaces
-excerpt: "To add new posts, simply add a file in the posts directory that follows the convention YYYY-MM-DD-name-of-post.ext and includes the necessary front matter."
+excerpt: "Spaces are perhaps one of the most important concepts in mathematics and a commonly misunderstood one."
 ---

 ## [](#Special angles, Pythogoras and Plane Spaces)Special angles, Pythogoras and Plane Spaces